-Irrespective of the survey type you create, certain basics accompany each of them.
-By following simple survey practices, you can make the most out of your survey campaigns.
-Here are some essential dos and don'ts you can add to your survey creation checklist to ensure that the surveys are easy for the respondents to answer and, at the same time, produce data points that are relevant to the goal of your campaign.
+Here are some essential best practices you can add to your survey creation checklist to ensure that the surveys are easy for the respondents to answer and, at the same time, produce data points that are relevant to the goal of your campaign.

 1.)
 Target the Right Spots /Pages to Achieve Desired Goals

-Choosing the right moments to show the surveys will allow you to collect the right information.
+Choosing the right moments to show the website surveys will allow you to collect the right information.
 While some pages are easy to identify as the right target to embed surveys, others require a more in-depth analysis.
 You need to identify the pages with high page value potential and optimize them.

 Use the analytics data to find the pages with high traffic.
 Analyze the bounce rate of such pages and see the conversion rate.